InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 What is the application process like and what screening criteria do you have?

 Don’t hesitate to ask for a detailed outline of the screening and application process.
-It’s important to know what to expect so can get a better idea of if you’ll be a suitable candidate.
+It’s important to know what to expect so you can get a better idea about whether you’ll be a suitable candidate.
 Ask about screening fees and any credit score or salary requirements.
-If a credit check is required, ask if it’s a hard or soft inquiry.
-Hard inquiries may hurt your credit score while soft inquiries won’t.

 Can you describe your ideal tenant?